The Singapore property market has attracted strong interest from both locals and foreigners for good reasons.

 The Additional Buyer’s Stamp Duty (ABSD) is a tax levied by the Singapore government on the purchase of residential properties.
 It was first introduced in 2011 as a measure to control demand and curb speculative activities in the Singapore property market.

-Since then, there have been various upward revisions, with the latest being implemented on 27 April 2023, which saw a doubling of the ABSD rate from 30% to 60% for foreigners purchasing any residential property in Singapore.
+Since then, there have been various upward revisions, with the latest being implemented on 27 April 2023, which saw a doubling of the ABSD rate from 30% to 60% for foreigners purchasing any residential properties in Singapore.

-The ABSD rates vary depending on the residency status of the buyer and the number of properties owned, according to the following table:
+The ABSD rates vary depending on the residency status of the buyer and the number of properties owned according to the following table:

 Additional Buyer’s Stamp Duty (ABSD) | Rates before 27 April 2023 | Rates from 27 April 2023 |